TrySpace/GPT-Helper/README.md

 - ?
 - Profit

-Remember this is **NOT** ChatGPT and won't work the same, you should reset the prompt when asking different questions, it is not very good at maintaining a threaded conversation.

-> Each additional question depending on the thread length setting will increase the token cost!
-So reset often!

-## Install:
+## Installation:

-You need an Openai account and an API key
+Before getting started, you will need an OpenAI account and an API key.
+Once you have these, you can clone the repository:

-git clone the repo:

 ```bash
 git clone https://github.com/TrySpace/GPT-Helper